toptal/granite/docs/tutorial.md

 ## Perform

-For now, the perform is a simple call to `book.save!` because granite already assign the attributes.
+For now, the perform is a simple call to `book.save!` because of granite already assign the attributes.

 Then we need to test if it's generating the right record: